Relocation Depression: What You Should Know

 Life Changes and Uncertainty

 A move often brings many life changes that can be stressful and lead to feelings of uncertainty.
-Things like finding a new job or school, financial changes, learning your way around a new home, and more can pile up and feel overwhelming.
+Things like finding a new job or school, financial changes, and learning your way around a new home can pile up and feel overwhelming.
 It’s important to remember that it’s normal to feel stressed and to give yourself time to adjust to all the changes.
 Try to maintain a routine, connect with others, engage in self-care, and be flexible as you settle into your new surroundings.
-With time, the uncertainty will fade, and you’ll establish a new normal.
+With time, the uncertainty will fade, and you’ll establish your new normal.

 How Long Does Relocation Depression Last?